Rossmallow/neocities/content/music/gas_station/Rickenbacker_4003.md

 The other one that's in the running and which I think might be my favorite is the Walnut.
 The natural wood looks so cool.
 I love the white binding against the dark wood, and this is the only Ric that has a maple fingerboard like my Jazz bass.
 I'm not sure if the fingerboard wood makes a difference to the feel or sound, but I'm biased just because my favorite bass has a maple fingerboard.
 The downside with that though is that you can't see the cool white triangle inlays as well against the white maple wood.

 I think my decision might come down to whichever I can get my hands on first.

+10-05-2024 Update:
+I got my hands on a Walnut Ric!
 </section>